Abhinandan-Kumbhar/Computational-Structural-Dynamics/README.md

+Performed structural dynamics analysis using Generalized mode acceleration method (GMAM)
-## Summary
+[//]: <> ## Summary
-Performed structural dynamic analysis of a strcuture by implementiing generalized mode acceleration method in MATLAB and improved results of mode displacement method.
+[//]: <> Performed structural dynamic analysis of a strcuture by implementiing generalized mode acceleration method in MATLAB and improved results of mode displacement method.
 ## Resume point and it's proof
-### Reduced error norm by 62% as compared to solution of mode displacement method by implementing third order GMAM algorithm
+### Reduced error norm by 62% as compared to solution of mode displacement method by implementing Third order GMAM algorithm
 <ins>**Proof**</ins>
 Refer to page no 12:
 The error norm in mode displacement method i.e. 0th order GMAM (refer to page 8) is **1.97e-8**